-January 6 is known in the Christian calendar as Epiphany.
-It signifies the event of the Magi, or Wise Men, visiting the baby Jesus, and is known in certain Latin cultures as Three Kings Day.
-In the Eastern (Orthodox and Oriental) churches it is known as the Feast of Theophany (God Manifest), commemorating Jesus’ baptism with the attendant appearance of the Holy Spirit as a dove and the voice of God the Father.
+Epiphany occurs in the Christian calendar on January 6.
+It signifies the event of the Magi, or Wise Men, visiting the baby Jesus, and is known in some Latin cultures as Three Kings Day.
+In the Eastern (Orthodox and Oriental) churches, it is known as the Feast of Theophany (God Manifest), commemorating Jesus’ baptism with the attendant appearance of the Holy Spirit as a dove and the voice of God the Father.
 This story is recounted in all four Gospels of the New Testament.
 This date is also tied to Jesus’ miracle of changing the water to wine at the Wedding at Cana in the Gospel of John, Chapter 2.

 Epiphany is a Greek word that means manifestation, appearance, or showing forth.
 Historically, Epiphany began in the eastern Church as the celebration of the nativity of Jesus Christ.
 As the celebration of Christmas spread eastward, Epiphany changed to its present meaning.
 It is ironic that in years when Chanukah overlaps Christmastide, that Epiphany is so close to Chanukah.
 We recall that the villain in the Chanukah history was Antiochus Epiphanes IV, or “Antiochus, God made manifest.”

 There remains some confusion on which date Twelfth Night actually occurs.
 The older tradition, based on the custom during the Middle Ages that the beginning of a day started the evening before places Twelfth Night the eve of January 5.
 Later traditions, where the day begins at midnight have Twelfth Night on January 6 with a party and the exchange of gifts.
 The Russian church’s Christmas, or “Feast of the Nativity,” is celebrated on January 7.
 Many Eastern Orthodox churches follow the older Julian Calendar rather than the more widely accepted Gregorian Calendar.
 The Julian Calendar December 25 corresponds to approximately January 7 in the Gregorian Calendar.